sayalipatil1929/Mail_Mind/README.md

-##📌 Project Title
-# MailMind – AI Email Reply Assistant
+## 📧🤖 MailMind – AI Email Reply Assistant
 ---
 ## 🧠 Project Overview
-MailMind is a web-based application that generates professional email replies using AI.
+* MailMind is a web-based application that generates professional email replies using AI.
 It helps users save time by automatically drafting polite and context-aware responses.
 ---
 ## 🎯 Problem Statement
-Writing repetitive and professional email replies is time-consuming and reduces productivity.
+* Writing repetitive and professional email replies is time-consuming and reduces productivity.
 ---
 ## 💡 Solution
 Built an AI-powered email reply assistant that: